-Here I am in NYC’s Museum of Modern Art ( MoMA ) waiting for the day’s movie, when I saw the giant poster of the subject of my blog today.
+I went to NYC’s Museum of Modern Art ( MoMA ) to wait for the day’s movie, when I saw the giant poster of the subject of my blog today.
 I asked the kind Security Guard lady to do me a favor and take my picture.
 I’m being Lewton’d here with posters from Martin Scorsese’s collection.
 And all for a good cause: a blogathon.

 This is the first blogathon hosted by Phyllis Loves Classic Movies and if you click on the banner below, you will read other contributors’ views on a subject near and dear to my heart in the “They Remade What!”
 Blogathon.

 As a general rule, I really hate them.
 C’mon.
 They make me roll my eyes in the air and think: “Doesn’t anybody have an original idea anymore?
 Do they lack moral fiber?
 Why see the movie, when I already know the plot?
 ACK!”
 Some remakes are slavish – shot for shot – leaving no stone unturned for no stone unturned. ( Gus Van Sant’s “Psycho” proves the point that a good exercise does not a box ofice make ).
 What?
 “The Maltese Falcon” 1941 is a remake?
 Well…that doesn’t count.

 Then there are re-imaginings.
 This is what I call remakes that I enjoy.
 See, if you name something differently it becomes “different.” ( Heh heh! ) And this is what I call “CAT PEOPLE.”
 A re-imagining.

 Let me formally introduce you to both movies before we jump in the pool. ( That will come later ).

 “You can fool everybody.
 But landy dearie me, you can’t fool a cat.”